isabella232/experience-manager-skill-builder.en/help/skill-builder/2021/omnichannel-experiences.md

 ---
 title: Content for ANYWHERE: Making Omnichannel experiences a reality
-description: Learn how to optimally deliver experiences across a wide range of channels from one central environment.
+description: Learn to deliver experiences across a wide range of channels from one environment
 solution: Experience Manager Sites
 product: experience manager
 sub-product: sites